microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Build Your Own ML.md

   <!-- ```py
   ```  -->

 3. Data.
 Azure ML introduces concept of datasets.
 A dataset is an abstraction of data.
 It can be tabular data or file data (e.g., images, audio files, ...).
 A tabular dataset can be constructed from a local CSV file.
 However, with Azure ML, you have many more efficient options, such as executing an SQL query against an Azure SQL database, Azure MySQL database, Azure PostgreSQL, or reading CSV or parquet from Azure Storage or ADLS gen 2.
 You can also read from web files.
-File datasets can be uploaded locally or connecting to Azure Storage.
+File datasets can be uploaded locally or connected to Azure Storage.
 Since Azure ML datasets act as an interface, your code does not need to change when you switch from a sample csv file to a large cloud-hosted file or SQL query in production.
     ```py
     from azureml.core import Workspace, Dataset

     def get_dataset_by_name(ws: Workspace, dataset_name: str, version='latest'):
         dataset_object = Dataset.get_by_name(ws, dataset_name, version)
-        df = dataset_object.to_pandas_dataframe() # if you need a pandas df df = dataset_object.to_dask_dataframe()   # if you nedd a dask df df = dataset_object.to_spark_dataframe()  # if you need a spark df, requires spark to be installed in your env return df
+        df = dataset_object.to_pandas_dataframe() # if you need a pandas df df = dataset_object.to_dask_dataframe()   # if you need a dask df df = dataset_object.to_spark_dataframe()  # if you need a spark df, requires spark to be installed in your env return df